CreativeMarkus/chat-app/README.md

 ```

 #### TypeScript Configuration Warnings
 The `expo-location/tsconfig.json` warning is cosmetic and doesn't affect functionality.
-The app works normally despite this warning.
+This is a known issue where the package references `tsconfig.base` instead of `tsconfig.base.json`.
+The app works perfectly despite this warning.

 #### Firebase Connection Issues
 1. Check internet connection